Linking Rings by Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, Jay Sankey, and Pop Haydn

 PE the Magic Dragon says...

-He expresses a desire to avoid any 'extraneous slights,' highlighting his commitment to clean and deceptive magic.
+The routine seamlessly integrates linking rings with a guitar.
+He aims to avoid any 'extraneous slights' and unnecessary movements, highlighting his commitment to clean and deceptive magic.

 Scott Clegg says...